Backgrounder: Fulton County Special Grand Jury Investigation Into 2020 Presidential Interference

 - The SGJ can subpoena witnesses to testify, consult with experts, as well as compel the production of documents, emails, and other relevant records.

 - While the SGJ is similar to regular grand juries in several ways, it cannot issue an indictment.
 The SGJ can issue a report with recommendations for action, including possible criminal charges.
 DA Willis then has discretion regarding further action on those recommendations, and would need to present the case to a regular grand jury with the power to issue indictments if she wanted to pursue criminal charges.

-- Judge Robert McBurney said that he would ensure the final recommendations of the SGJ would not be released too close to Georgia’s 2022 November general election.
+- In July 2022, Judge Robert McBurney said that he would ensure the final recommendations of the SGJ would not be released too close to Georgia’s 2022 November general election.

 - In November 2022, it was reported that DA Willis may be exploring immunity agreements with some of the false electors.